AliLotfi92/Disentangling_by_Factorising/README.md

 # Factorized-VAE
-PyTorch Implementation of Factorized VAE (Disentangled VAE) Here is a implementation of Factorized VAE based on this paper, over MNIST Link to the paper https://arxiv.org/pdf/1802.05983.pdf
+PyTorch Implementation of Factorized VAE (Disentangled VAE) Here is a implementation of Factorized VAE based on this paper (MNIST DataSet) Link to the paper https://arxiv.org/pdf/1802.05983.pdf